CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 The anonymized log content will be put in the clipboard.
 You can paste it on the current selection to replace it or anywhere else you wish.

-For this feature to work, you need to customize the anonymization rules used by this command.
+To use this feature, you need to customize the anonymization rules used by this command.
-The file to configure these rules is located at: `pathToNVDAConfig\ndtt\anonymizationRules.dic` (e.g. `C:\Users\myUserName\AppData\Roaming\nvda\ndtt\consoleStartup.py`).
+The file to configure these rules is located at: `pathToNVDAConfig\ndtt\anonymizationRules.dic` (e.g. `C:\Users\myUserName\AppData\Roaming\nvda\ndtt\anonymizationRules.dic`).
 You will find all the instructions to write this file in its header.
 In case you have corrupted your anonymization rules file or if you have deleted the header's instructions, just delete or rename this file and a new version of this file will be generated at next startup.